 Find this and more in Ruby Red Seeds: a collection of poetry, prayer, and midrash.

 Miriam awoke from the vision and couldn’t move.
 Such a short time ago she had been a slave.
 A slave who spoke to G!d/dess, but a slave none the less.
 Then Moses arrived, and she became Miriam, prophetess, sister of Moses the redeemer.
-When Aaron had been chosen to speak for Moses, she understood.
-He was the eldest after all, but it had always been clear that Miriam stood equally with her brothers; Aaron ministered to the men and Miriam to the women.
+When Aharon had been chosen to speak for Moses, she understood.
+He was the eldest after all, but it had always been clear that Miriam stood equally with her brothers; Aharon ministered to the men and Miriam to the women.
 Now in the desert, she is to become the Priestess – keeper of the mishkan, the sacred temple of the Presence.

 “I must not speak of this to anyone,” Miriam said to herself.
 “Now is not the time to boast.
 This is an unimaginable burden.
 It’s a sacrifice, and I am willing to make it, but G!d/dess will reveal it to all when the time is right.”
 With that, Miriam left her tent and headed to the well for water.
 That night Moses’ father-in-law and family would be joining them in the camp.[i]

 Time passed as it always does, and Miriam went about her daily life as before, but with renewed purpose.
 She ministered to the women as always, and began to actively listen more to the men.
-She also worked to better get to know and support Moses’ wife Tzipporah.
+She also worked to better know and support Moses’ wife Tzipporah.
 As Tzipporah was a foreigner with different ways, she had a difficult time finding friends and comfort in the camp.
 Miriam wanted her to feel at home with Moses’ people, and so she dedicated herself to helping her new sister.

 Day after day Miriam and Tzipporah would walk the camp, talking to everyone.
 Tzipporah, as Moses’ wife, had a place of great honor in the community, even if her strange ways were confusing to people.
-People in the camp began to gossip about how Moses was infrequently seen in his tent or with his wife.
+But people in the camp began to gossip about how Moses was infrequently seen in his tent or with his wife.
 Miriam knew that this type of gossip could disrupt the fragile community and decided to speak to Tzipporah about it.